 “The staff at IGP was phenomenal.
 I now have a very good impression of the quality assurance that exists in the entire U.S. wheat value chain,” said Morales.
 “This course has the potential of improving our buying practices and better understanding the market in greater detail.”

-“Our goal is that these tools are a first step toward customers saying ‘wow, this is something that I need to invest more in,” said Thiele.
-“At the end of the day, the biggest benefit is being here at IGP to get the full experience.
+“Our goal is that these tools are the first step toward customers saying, ‘wow, this is something that I need to invest more in,'” said Thiele.
+“At the end of the day, the biggest benefit is being in person at IGP to get the full experience and build long-lasting relationships.
 Nothing can replace that face-to-face interaction.”